Zoran Dragić: Return to Europe

 On August 13, 2015, Dragić signed a two-year deal with the Russian club Khimki.
 After one season he left Khimki, and on July 7, 2016, he signed with Italian club Olimpia Milano.
 He was released from Milano on November 20, 2017.
 The next day, he signed with Turkish club Anadolu Efes.

 His season ended prematurely on February 20, 2018, when he suffered a torn anterior cruciate ligament.
 Dragić nursed and recovered from his injury and returned in January 2019.

-He signed with Serie A club Alma Trieste on January 8, 2019, until the end of the 2018-2019 season.
+He signed with Serie A club Alma Trieste on January 8, 2019, until the end of the 2018–2019 season.

 On August 6, 2019, he signed with ratiopharm Ulm of the German Basketball Bundesliga (BBL).

 On January 30, 2020, Dragić officially signed with Liga ACB club Baskonia for the rest of the season, making his return to the EuroLeague.
 He signed a contract extension with the team on August 5.

 On October 30, 2021, Dragić signed with Žalgiris Kaunas of the Lithuanian Basketball League, for the remainder of the season.
 He parted ways with the team on December 31.

 On January 9, 2022, Dragić signed with Cedevita Olimpija of the Slovenian League and the ABA League.

+On August 6, 2024, he signed with Bilbao Basket of the Spanish Liga ACB.

+On September 20, 2025, he signed with Split of the Croatian League and ABA League.